hmontero1205/pygrader/README.md

 ## `common/printing.py`
 This library essentially wraps `print()` with colors.
 This is meant to be a little more flexible than some pylibrary like `termcolor`, although it might be worth looking into that.

-# Acknowledgement
+# Contributors
+- Dave Dirnfeld
+- Kent Hall
+- Evan Mesterhazy
-- Written by Dave and Hans in Summer 2020
+- Hans Montero